-At September 30, 2009, the FSM National Government's depreciable capital assets amounted to \$66.0 million while accumulated depreciation totaled \$30.0 million.
-This indicates that, on the average, the FSM National Government's capital assets have 54% of their useful lives remaining.
-This is a satisfactory financial indicator, and is relatively consistent with that of prior periods.
+At September 30, 2010, the FSM National Government's depreciable capital assets amounted to \$83.0 million while accumulated depreciation totaled \$31.0 million.
+This indicates that, on the average, the FSM National Government's capital assets have 62% of their useful lives remaining.
+This is an above satisfactory financial indicator, and is a significant improvement when compared to ratios of the prior periods.

-Financing Margin - Taxes
+Financing Margin - Taxes Will our citizens be willing to pay increased taxes for operations or capital improvements, if needed?

-Will our citizens be willing to pay increased taxes for operations or capital improvements, if needed?
+The financial ratio of taxes per capita is an indication of the FSM National Government's tax burden on its citizens and other taxpayers.
+The ratio includes all taxes, including gross receipts, income and other taxes.

-- The financial ratio of taxes per capita is an indication of the FSM National Government's tax burden on its citizens and other taxpayers.
-The ratio includes all taxes, including gross receipts, income and other taxes. - For the year ended September 30, 2009, total taxes amounted to \$12.2 million or \$114 per capita.
-This indicates a very favorable tax burden and is consistent with prior period amounts.
+For the year ended September 30, 2010, total taxes amounted to \$13.7 million or \$133 per capita.
+This indicates a very favorable tax burden when compared to other insular governments, and is primarily due to a decrease in population from the last census and a \$.757 million increase in corporate tax revenues.